brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-Indicate that a splicer can be a placeholder for a deduced class type.
+Extend the definition of "placeholder for a deduced class type" in p3 to accommodate `$splice-type-specifier$`s.

 ::: std
 [3]{.pnum} A `$placeholder-type-specifier$` is a placeholder for a type to be deduced ([dcl.spec.auto]).
 A `$type-specifier$` [of the form `typename@~_opt_~@ $nested-name-specifier$@~_opt_~@ $template-name$`]{.rm} is a placeholder for a deduced class type ([dcl.type.class.deduct]) [if it either\ ]{.addu}